Leslie Jones Bio

 Leslie Jones Award Nominations

-Leslie Jones earned two verified Primetime Emmy Award nominations for Outstanding Supporting Actress in a Comedy Series, in 2017 and in 2018, both recognizing her performances on Saturday Night Live.
-These nominations represent major industry recognition of her work in sketch comedy.
+Leslie Jones has earned two Primetime Emmy Award nominations during her career, both in the Outstanding Supporting Actress in a Comedy Series category.
+The first came in 2017 and the second in 2018, with each nomination recognizing her work as a performer on Saturday Night Live.

 Leslie Jones Family